prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/sql-crud-app/project-example.md

 ## Implementation Phase

-Follow a usage example from one of the database packages.
+Follow a usage example from one of the database package overviews.